CortexIntelligentAutomation/docs/content/en/docs/2024.3/Reference/Exceptions/data/command-exception.md

 #### How to fix

-Make sure that all parameters that are declared in the statement, are also defined in the [Parameters Property][ParametersProperty] with the correct type and compatible value.
+Make sure that all parameters used in the [Command Property][CommandProperty] are defined in the [Parameters Property][ParametersProperty] and have a value that is compatible with the parameter type, e.g. declaring a parameter with the type as `OracleMappingType.Int32`, requires an `OracleMappingType.Int32` value to be provided, for example `1`.

 More information may be present in the [StatementExceptions][].